Five ways to promote a new online shop

 Because it not only shows you value their expert advice but you’ll also get free exposure since they’ll most likely share that interview with their following.
 This helps to spread the word about your new brand and hopefully attract new customers to your store.

 These are just a few strategies that you can try to help promote your new online shop and attract your first customers.
 If time or budget are an issue for you, choose one or two of these ideas at a time and see how well they work for you.
+Still need help?
+This guide talks more about setting up an online shop.
 Good luck!